cbrnr/sleepecg/docs/classification.md

 ## Sleep stage labels
 Records read with one of SleepECG's reader functions contain sleep stage annotations according to the [AASM guidelines](https://www.sleep.pitt.edu/wp-content/uploads/2020/03/The-AASM-Manual-for-Scoring-of-Sleep-and-Associated-Events-2007-.pdf), represented by integers as defined in [`SleepStage`][sleepecg.SleepStage].
-To facilitate working on classifiers which do not discrimate between all five AASM stages, SleepECG supports merging of sleep stages into groups:
+To facilitate working with classifiers which do not discrimate between all five AASM stages, SleepECG supports merging of sleep stages into groups:

 - LIGHT: N1 + N2
 - NREM: N1 + N2 + N3
 - SLEEP: REM + N1 + N2 + N3

 Most functions related to classification accept a `stages_mode` argument to ensure stage labels are handled correctly.
-When a `stages_mode` different than `'wake-rem-n1-n2-n3'` is used, labels are changed according to this table:
+When a `stages_mode` other than `'wake-rem-n1-n2-n3'` is used, labels are changed according to this table:

 |`stages_mode`          |0        |1    |2    |3   |4   |5   |
 |-|:-:|:-:|:-:|:-:|:-:|:-:|